Manage report acceleration

 If the Summary Status is Pending it means that the summary may be slightly outdated and the search head is about to schedule a new update job for it.

-If the Summary Status is Suspended it means that the Splunk platform has determined that the report is not worth summarizing because it creates a summary that is too large.
-The Splunk platform projects the size of the summary that a report can create.
+If the Summary Status is Suspended it means that the report is not worth summarizing because it creates a summary that is too large.
+Splunk software projects the size of the summary that a report can create.
 If it determines that a summary will be larger than 10% of the index buckets it spans, it suspends that summary for 24 hours.
 There's no point to creating a summary, for example, if the summary contains 90% of the data in the full index.

-You cannot override summary suspension, but you can adjust the length of time that the Splunk platform suspends summaries for by changing the value of the
+You cannot override summary suspension, but you can adjust the length of time that summaries are suspended by changing the value of the

 auto_summarize.suspend_period attribute in